khensolomon/myanmar-notation/README.md

 ### Turn

-the `notation.turn()` function convert the given string(number) to English number and return the result as string.
+the `notation.turn()` convert the given string(number) to English number and return the result as string.

 ```js
 notation.turn('၁၂၃၄၅၆၇');